Book 1 in the Promise Cove Series

 She’s a middle-aged rule follower.
 But there aren’t any rules for a dead husband with secrets, a new life in the wilderness, or a second chance at love.

-When she’s forced to return to the tiny town of Promise Cove, a chance encounter with a first love sends her reeling.
+Kelly Richards is forced to return to the tiny town of Promise Cove, Montana to handle an expected inheritance.
+She’s determined to sell the place quickly and go back to the life she knows.
+But a chance encounter with a first love makes her question everything she believes is true.

 Buy Return to Promise Cove now and begin a new series set in the grandeur of the Montana Rockies.

 Books in the Promise Cove Romance Series

 A blue Ford Explorer was parked next to the house.
 Good thing she had locked up.
 She pulled in next to it, grabbed her parcels and headed around the building to the front door that looked out over the flower garden.
 While she couldn’t see anyone, she could hear the bangs of someone hammering out of sight.

 Should she call 911?
 Was there anyone to help besides the man who’d been in the store?